njvanas/Office-Auto-Install/README.md

 ![Screenshot](./screenshot.png)

-This enhanced PowerShell script provides a beautiful, beginner-friendly interface for downloading, configuring, and installing Microsoft Office 2024/2021/365 through official Microsoft channels.
-Designed for any Windows user - no technical knowledge required!
+This enhanced PowerShell script provides a beautiful, beginner-friendly interface for downloading, configuring, and installing Microsoft Office 2024/2021/365 through official Microsoft channels. **Now with PowerShell execution policy fixes** - designed for any Windows user with no technical knowledge required!

 ## ✨ Features
 ### 🎯 **Beginner-Friendly Design**